justin-kim-sap/easy_extensions_demo/helloworld/README.md

 # Greeter

 ## Overview
-This demo shows how to use Easy Extensions.
+This demo is an Hello World Easy extension.

 ## How to execute

-Execute the following script in HAC (script type: javascript):
+Execute the following script in HAC:

 ```groovy
 def engine = easyExtensionService.getGroovyScriptEngine();